STARasGAMES/Unity-package-repo-setup-template/README.md

 TODO

+* Create new repo using this project as template
-* Rename folder for your package in "Packages/"
+* Rename folder "Packages/PACKAGE_NAME" to represent your package name
-* Change $PACKAGE_FOLDER_NAME$ in ".github/workflows/ci.yml" to your packages's folder name
+* Change PACKAGE_NAME in ".github/workflows/ci.yml" to your packages's folder name